SQUARE-WAVES/pekoms/Readme.md

 # what's left to do?

 ## errors
-right now this library is lacking a bit when it comes to errors.
-The parser trait is generic across stuff that implements std::error::Error, and there is a built in error type, but it's really just there for writing tests.
-As well, the alt combinator basically has to return it's own special error type that the user has to overwrite, this is annoying.
+Ok so this library doesn't specify much when it comes to errors, that's cause it's hard to know what kind of errors you will need depending on what kinda input you are parsing.
+Parsers have to return a result with an error, but that's it.
+This is a bit annoying cause good error handling is one of the harder parts of actually writing parsers.

 ## types of input
-right now the library doesn't really say anthing about the kind of input you can parse other than it has to have the `Clone` trait.
+right now the library doesn't really say anthing about the kind of input you can parse.
+If you want to use a lot of the combinators your input will need the `Clone` trait. this is becase a lot of things need to look ahead in the input to see what needs to be done.

 Clone is kind of a tricky trait cause it doesn't tell you anything about what it takes to clone something.
 Now most of the time this isn't a big deal, stuff like &str, or &[u8] are all clone, and they are also just trivial to copy but other things aren't.
 Like the readers you get from files and such like that.
-Now it's not too hard to use iterators to read stuff in pieces but it's a thing users have to be aware of.

 ## some more kinds of combinators
 there are probably other kinds of useful combinators I haven't thought of yet.